Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Collectord update - thruput and time correction

-Today we have shipped an updated version of Collectord (version 5.10.252), that brings two features: configuration for thruput and time correction.
+Today we have shipped an updated version of Collectord (version 5.10.252) that brings two features: configuration for throughput and time correction.

-If you were running your OpenShift, Kubernetes or Docker clusters for a while, it is possible that you have gathered a lot of logs on the nodes.
-When you deploy Collectord, it will run as fast as it can (proving it's outstanding performance) that may potentially bring a lot of load on your Splunk deployments.
-To be able to preload the data we are providing two new features:
+If you have been running your OpenShift, Kubernetes, or Docker clusters for a while, it is possible that you have gathered a lot of logs on the nodes.
+When you deploy Collectord, it will run as fast as it can (proving its outstanding performance), which may potentially bring a lot of load to your Splunk deployments.
+To be able to preload the data, we are providing two new features:

-• Thruput - configure thruput on global level (Collectord instance) or specifically for the container or host logs.
+• Throughput - configure throughput at the global level (Collectord instance) or specifically for container or host logs.

-• Time correction - configure the time range, in which you want to forward the logs, for example define that you want to forward logs only in time range (-48 hours, +1 hour).
+• Time correction - configure the time range in which you want to forward the logs, for example, define that you want to forward logs only in the time range (-48 hours, +1 hour).
 All events that are outside of this time range will be ignored.

-First you can configure the global thruput in the Collectord configuration.
-Under section [general] you can find thruputPerSecond, which you can set for example to 256Kb.
-Collectord will apply this thruput to all the logs it ships from this node.
-Important note, that we do not count metrics that we ship from this node in the thruput, as we do not want to throttle metrics delivery, so we will not trigger unwanted alerts.
+First, you can configure the global throughput in the Collectord configuration.
+Under section [general] you can find thruputPerSecond, which you can set, for example, to 256Kb.
+Collectord will apply this throughput to all the logs it ships from this node.
+Important note: we do not count metrics that we ship from this node in the throughput, as we do not want to throttle metrics delivery, so we will not trigger unwanted alerts.

-For example, if you configure thruputPerSecond under [input.files::logs], that means that Collectord will have a thruput for the files, that match all the files under configuration [input.files::logs].
+For example, if you configure thruputPerSecond under [input.files::logs], that means that Collectord will have a throughput for the files that match all the files under configuration [input.files::logs].

-If you configure thruputPerSecond under [input.files] (container logs), each Container will have its own thruput.
-For, example if the node has two containers, one sending 100Kb per second and another 50Kb per second, and you have set thruputPerSecond to 80Kb, only the first container will be throttled to 80Kb, because the second produces less than 80Kb per second.
+If you configure thruputPerSecond under [input.files] (container logs), each container will have its own throughput.
+For example, if the node has two containers, one sending 100Kb per second and another 50Kb per second, and you have set thruputPerSecond to 80Kb, only the first container will be throttled to 80Kb because the second produces less than 80Kb per second.

-For the container logs you can also override this configuration with annotations, you can apply collectord.io/logs-ThruputPerSecond: 50Kb.
+For container logs, you can also override this configuration with annotations by applying collectord.io/logs-ThruputPerSecond: 50Kb.

 Alerts for throttled logs

 We are providing two different alerts.
-First one will tell you if Collectord containers are producing WARN messages, and the message will look similar to
+The first one will tell you if Collectord containers are producing WARN messages, and the message will look similar to:

 We produce this WARN message once a minute or less frequent.